iczster/iczster.github.io/_posts/2025-12-21-hike-at-pieththorne.md

 maps_link: "https://maps.google.com/?q=Blackstone+Edge"
 ---

-## 🥾 Piethorn Reservoir Winter Hike Review
+## 🥾 Piethorne Reservoir Winter Hike Review

 Piethorne is one of those walks that never quite feels the same twice, and this **late December outing** was very much a case of *embracing the conditions rather than fighting them*.